BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 2. Give it a constant value or an assigned variable that the result must match (more on this in a moment)

-3. Give it an unbound variable
+3. Leave it as an unbound variable

 It's important to distinguish between the query's **success** and its **results**.
 Remember that a query is a condition in a rule that must evaluate to true in order for the rule to execute, it just also returns information to answer some kind of question.
 So if we use a query that checks whether an object can be sat on, the query itself will evaluate to true if any answer is found, even if the answer is false (the object cannot be sat on).